-3.1.1.
+2.1.
+Triangulation theory 2.1.1.
 Camera and laser analysis

 To simplify the analysis, a two-dimensional object system is considered.
 A camera and the laser with grating line are separated by a distance of t.
-The camera in-line with the object made an angle of 90 degree with the laser.
+The camera in-line with the object is made an angle of 90 degree with the laser.
+The length between the camera and the object is set to be 30 centimeters.
+Fig. 1 shows such a camera and laser system.
+The camera and the laser grating line make an angle of 30 degree from the object.

-Fig.1: Camera and laser system
+Figure 1: Camera and laser system